 With a little planning and some different decisions, you can save a lot of money on your move.
 Here’s how:

-You have plenty of options for moving companies, and the costs will vary by company, location, type of move and many other factors.
+You have plenty of options for affordable interstate movers, and the costs will vary by company, location, type of move and many other factors.
 To get the best price, you need to shop around and get quotes from numerous moving companies.
 Call well-known companies like North American moving services, as well as smaller mom and pop type companies.
 Just make sure that you check out the reputation before you call so that you aren’t wasting your time with scam artists or amateurs.

 Be sure to get a written and detailed estimate from each company.
 The company might quote you a great price to lure you in but then add a lot of fees in the fine print or say that certain expected services were not actually included in the estimate.